prithivjp/avsdmux4x1_3v3/README.md

 1. Download the setup file from **Analog Devices** webpage.
    * Click the download link here to take you to the website.
 [DOWNLOAD](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html)
 2. Click the ``` Download for windows ``` or ``` Download for mac ``` tabs according to your requirement
-   which will will automatically download the setup file into ur PC.
+   which will will automatically download the setup file into your PC.
 3. Now follow basic installation steps and install the software.

 **LINUX**